jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 # Authenticated Encryption with Additional Data

 This operation:

-- Encrypts a message with a key and a nonce to keep it confidential
+* Encrypts a message with a key and a nonce to keep it confidential
-- Computes an authentication tag.
-This tag is used to make sure that the message, as well as optional, non-confidential (non-encrypted) data, haven't been tampered with.
+* Computes an authentication tag.
+This tag is used to make sure that the message, as well as optional, non-confidential \(non-encrypted\) data, haven't been tampered with.

 A typical use case for additional data is to store protocol-specific metadata about the message, such as its length and encoding.

 ## Supported constructions

-Libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305.
+Libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305, as well as a variant of the later with an extended nonce: XChaCha20-Poly1305.

 ### AES256-GCM

 The current implementation of this construction is hardware-accelerated and requires the Intel SSSE3 extensions, as well as the `aesni` and `pclmul` instructions.

-Intel Westmere processors (introduced in 2010) and newer meet the requirements.
+Intel Westmere processors \(introduced in 2010\) and newer meet the requirements.

-There are no plans to support non hardware-accelerated implementations of AES-GCM.
+There are no plans to support non hardware-accelerated implementations of AES-GCM, as correctly mitigating side-channels in a software implementation comes with major speed tradeoffs, that defeat the whole point of AES-GCM over ChaCha20-Poly1305.

 ### ChaCha20-Poly1305